-We offer Associate Degrees in Facilities Maintenance and Welding.
-In addition, we also offer a number of certificates covering every trade and skill level.
-A full list is available by clicking the Plan of Study choice.
+We offer Associate Degrees in Facilities Maintenance and Welding as well as a number of certificates covering every trade and skill level.

 The Associate Degree in Welding prepares individuals for careers in technical jobs supporting the welding industry.
 Students studying this major will acquire knowledge and skills that qualify them for commercial, industrial, and manufacturing jobs.
 Students will be trained in SMAW, OFW, PAC, GMAW, FCAW and GTAW for both round and flat work.
 Students successfully completing their degree will also have the opportunity to earn up to a LEVEL II Advanced Welder Certification through the American Welding Society.

 The Associate Degree in Facilities Maintenance prepares individuals for careers in technical jobs supporting the maintenance, upkeep, and light repair of residential, commercial, and multi-family properties.
 Facilities maintenance requires employees have a broad range of knowledge and skills across multiple trades.
-The technical coursework in this program provides education and training in five technical skill areas: welding, carpentry, electricity, plumbing, and heating/air conditioning.
-In addition to the technical theoretical knowledge coursework, students will study nontechnical coursework needed to provide the necessary support of this technical degree.
+The technical coursework in this program provides education and training in five technical skill areas: carpentry, electricity, plumbing, sheet metal, and welding.
+In addition to the technical theoretical knowledge coursework, students will study nontechnical coursework needed to provide the necessary support of this degree.

 In addition to our traditional Open Enrollment degrees and certificates, Columbus State also partners with a number of Registered Apprenticeships across the state.
 Enrollment in these programs is restricted to individuals who have been interviewed by one of our apprenticeship partners and accepted as an apprentice in their program.